Fuuzetsu/hakyllblog/posts/2013-07-30-first-month-with-haddock.markdown

 * Documentation has to be updated.
 All the new features have to be documented and even some old features which still aren't (such as the `<<img>>` tag) and uploaded on haskell.org.

+Any syntax extensions are unlikely to break any existing documentation.